Eu Chief Vows New Migrant Help For Italy After Lampedusa Surge

-Lampedusa, Italy: The European Union presented Sunday an emergency plan for Italy to help it handle migrant arrivals after a record number of people landed on its island of Lampedover the past week.
+(MENAFN- Jordan Times) LAMPEDUSA, Italy - The European Union presented on Sunday an emergency plan for Italy to help it handle migrant arrivals after a record number of people landed on its island of Lampedover the past week.

 The surge in asylum seekers on the Italian island of Lampedhas rekindled a fierce debate in Europe on how to share responsibility for the tens of thousands reaching the Continent each year.